 If extracted, this can serve as an identifier, when other measures are not implemented.

 All IVPN clients apps support periodically changing IP addresses.
 This process is implemented together with key regeneration (see below).

-By default, this happens every 7 days but can be changed from within the app’s settings to up to once per day.
+By default, this happens once per day and can be changed from within the app’s settings to up to once every 30 days.

 Your tunnel IP address is no longer static and it becomes more difficult to track a user if it gets exposed through WebRTC or by software.

 Problem 4: WireGuard doesn’t offer “identity-hiding forward secrecy”

 As discussed on the WireGuard mailing list, the WireGuard protocol doesn’t offer identity-hiding forward secrecy.